 *Note: Nominet the uk domain name registry also look after wales domains and a number of other TLDs e.g. .london or .bbc

-Sometimes it’s simple case of preference and what intuitively works for you and your brand.
+It might just come down to preference and what intuitively works for you and your brand.

 Some people prefer to stick to one domain as it’s simpler and cheaper.
 They’re happy to build their brand and SEO on one domain.
 On-page optimisation such as useful content, accessible and mobile friendly pages and quality code, as well as good quality inbound links will help Google ‘see’ their site and ensure it does well for their sector and chosen key words.